-Why did you choose this industry for a career?
+Why did you choose a career in the consultancy industry?

 What do you like most about your job?